A Survey on Bundle Recommendation: Methods, Applications, and Challenges: Resources of Bundle Recommendation Research

-\textbf{Meal. }A meal contains multiple courses from specific categories.
+\textbf{Meal.} A meal contains multiple courses from specific categories.
 The MealRec dataset, proposed by \cite{MealRec}, is a publicly accessible dataset tailored for meal recommendation research.
-It is compiled from the user review records of Allrecipe.com, including users, recipes and meals.
+It is constructed from user review records of Allrecipe.com, including users, recipes and meals.
+Each recipe is enriched with detailed attributes such as name, rating, image URL, category, tag, and other metadata.
 Due to the lack of publicly available meal recommendation datasets including meal-course affiliation, MealRec$^+$, a new meal recommendation benchmark dataset, is introduced by \cite{li2024mealrec+}.
 It fills a data gap by including meal-course affiliation and healthiness information.

-\textbf{Game. }A game list is a group of different games sold together on website.
-The Steam dataset is collected from the Steam video game distribution platform by \cite{BundleBPR}, including gamers, game bundles, purchase records for both individual games and bundles.
-Moreover, the Justice, an industrial dataset, is collected from the mobile game Love is Justice developed by Netease Games, where bundles are made up of virtual items in the game.
-One dataset named Games\cite{AGF} is also collected from NetEase Games, a massively multiplayer online role-playing game, whose bundles consist of the virtual items sold in the game.
+\textbf{Game.} A game list is a group of different games sold together on website.
+The Steam dataset, collected from the Steam video game distribution platform by \cite{BundleBPR}, contains gamers, game bundles, and purchase records for both individual games and bundles.
+In addition, the Steam dataset provides rich content information such as bundle names, prices, URLs, genres, game titles, and pricing details.
+The Justice, an industrial dataset, is collected from the mobile game \textit{Love is Justic}e developed by Netease Games, where bundles consist of virtual items in the game.
+One dataset named Games \cite{AGF} is also collected from NetEase Games, a massively multiplayer online role-playing game, whose bundles consist of the virtual items sold in the game.